go-spatial/atlante/atlante/server/README.md

          //  for processing it will be the item being processed
          //  for failed it will be the reason it failed "description" : string,
-     },
+        "pdf_url":  null | url, // if null or empty string, pdf has not be generated "last_generated" :  null | date, // last time the pdf was generated },
   }
   //...